guettli/golang-and-vscode/README.md

 ctrl-h and then enter the old and the new term.

+And now I want to interactively replace some strings and some not **without using the mouse**.

 Then it is important which text input field has the focus.

 If the old-string has the input, ENTER will skip to the next match.